iarsystems/ewptool/README.md

 ![ide-save-all](images/18.png)

 ### Excluding sources from the build configuration
 There are cases where not every single source file present in a folder should be used on a build configuration at the same time.
-Perhaps multiple implementations of the same functions but with different trade-offs.
+Perhaps due multiple implementations of the same functions but with different trade-offs.
 In those cases, a choice should be made.

 In our fictional project example, this happens with the __buffer__ component where a type choice must be made among the `type A`, `type B` and `type C`.